31 December 2015

 Each year, on average 3,000 people are killed or seriously injured in collisions involving a driver who’s been drinking.
 Another worrying statistic is that 13 per cent of people interviewed in a drink driving survey said that they had been a passenger in a car driven by a drunk driver.

-Bring in 2017 safely by following these tips:
+Bring in the new year safely by following these tips:

 Designated driver – if you are going out as a group to somewhere that’s not easy to get to from where you live, agree to have a designated driver who’ll stay sober for the night.
 Many groups of friends do this safely and successfully each year – and the driver usually gets all the soft drinks for the night, and sometimes even the pre-pub meal, thrown in for free!